dusmart/dusmart.github.io/_pages/about.md

 > Nothing changes when heart holds still.
 > All is well as you are well.

 My name is PeiXiaoting(裴肖婷), you can call me **tinger**.
-I am now a student in Department of Information Management at XJTU.
+I am now a student in Department of Information Management at XATU.

 My name is DuShuai(杜帅).You can call me **dusmart**.
 Now I am a student in Department of Computer science at SJTU.
 Here is my story.